tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/4 - Marie Instruction Set.md

 - More RAM needed to store a program (more code)
 - High level language compiler is more complex and slower
 - Assembly programmers have more work to do
-- Simpler instructions mean that RISC chips have less components, cheaper to produce.
+- Simpler instructions mean that RISC chips have less components and transistors, cheaper to produce and more power efficient.
 - More bits allocated to the operand means that more memory locations can be accessed directly
 - Fewer addressing modes needed.